SS Merchant: Final voyage and wreck

-Merchant today

 The remains of Merchant lay forgotten until sometime in the 1990s, when some of her remains were located on Racine Reef.
 Her wreck lies in 25 ft of water, broken up and scattered over a large area, with only minor structural components remaining.
 Maritime historian Brendon Baillod dubbed Merchant "one of the most significant, most historic vessels lost in Wisconsin waters".